 Next Generation Responsible AI Symposium

-Artificial Intelligence (AI) is shaping the world at an unprecedented pace, but ensuring it aligns with ethical, inclusive, and equitable principles requires deliberate action.
+Artificial Intelligence (AI) is shaping the world at an unprecedented pace, but ensuring it is ethical, inclusive, and equitable requires deliberate action.

 The event will feature engaging presentations and discussions on Responsible AI science and practical insights, offering valuable perspectives for both scientific and industry audiences.
 These will be complemented by interactive workshops on Diversity & Inclusion in AI and translating Responsible AI Principles into Practice.
 It will bring together Australia’s brightest Early- and Mid-Career Researchers (EMCRs) from various disciplines to promote cross-sectoral collaboration, drive thought leadership and initiate tangible solutions for Responsible AI.